 How is Mediator Mentoring Provided?

-We can meet with people 1-to-1 at a venue of their choice, within London, however this may incur additional charges for travel time/costs.
+We can meet with people 1-to-1 at a venue of their choice, within London, however this will incur additional charges for travel time/costs.

 We can provide mentoring over the telephone. (not applicable to Social Media/Marketing Mentoring)